Convex-Dev/design/docs/cad/003_encoding/README.md

 Applications MAY in addition use the hex digit `z` to further disambiguate code types.
 In combination with the 18 valid one byte encodings, this gives a reasonably generous 288 distinct code types before another byte is required.

+Lisp aficionados and hackers may find appeal in the fact that e.g. `0xC0` can be used to represent a Cons cell.
+While Convex Lisp does not use this, it is a perfectly valid application of extension types.

 ### `0xD0`-`0xDF` Data Records

 Data Records are record types where every field value is encoded (i.e. the record is densely coded).